Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the GeForce 930M should be just a bit faster than the GeForce GT 210 in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the GeForce 930M should theoretically be just a bit better than the GeForce GT 210 in general. (explain)

-Texel RateThe GeForce 930M will be quite a bit (more or less 373%) better at anisotropic filtering than the GeForce GT 210. (explain)
+Texel RateThe GeForce 930M will be a lot (more or less 373%) better at AF than the GeForce GT 210. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce 930M is superior to the GeForce GT 210, by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce 930M is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison